-The Smarter Irrigation for Profit project was supported by funding from the Australian Government's Department of Agriculture and Water Resources as part of its Rural R&D for Profit program, round one.
+The Smarter Irrigation for Profit project was supported by funding from the Australian Government's then Department of Agriculture and Water Resources (now Department of Agriculture) as part of its Rural R&D for Profit program, round one.

 Led by CRDC in partnership with fellow RDCs Dairy Australia, Sugar Research Australia and AgriFutures Australia, the project aimed to improve the profit of cotton, dairy, rice and sugar irrigators.
 The project was a collaborative project, delivered with the support of 16 research and development partners and 19 farmer irrigation technology learning sites.